Office of Residence Life

 Fire Evacuation

 When the fire alarm is activated, all residents and guests must immediately leave the building using the nearest stairs and exits.
 Do not use the elevators.
 Follow the directions of the residence hall staff, police or fire department personnel.
-Rooms may be checked to confirm evacuation of all occupants.
+Rooms may be checked to confirm the evacuation of all occupants.
 The University of Toledo reserves the right to conduct fire drills in the residence halls during the academic year.
 Failure to evacuate the building during a fire alarm will result in disciplinary action, including a $50 student conduct charge.
+All students should review the “What to Do in the Event of a Fire or Fire Alarm” UToledo website.

 Window and Screen Safety Regulations